niledatabase/nile-mcp-server/README.md

 All tools return responses in a standardized format:
 - Success responses include relevant data and confirmation messages
 - Error responses include detailed error messages and HTTP status codes
+- SQL query results are formatted as markdown tables
 - All responses are formatted for easy reading in Claude Desktop

 ### Error Handling